sosonian/dnd-box/README.md

 ## DnDBackground

 It's the background component of dnd-box.
-It is like the canvas of Photoshop
+It is like the canvas of Photoshop,

 List of DnDBackground